-- Understanding the return prospects from the group entities, based on our discussion with the management regarding the markets in which the group entities operate; and - issuing new loans and evidenced the board approval obtained. - We obtained management's assessment of the recoverability of the loans - Obtained independent confirmations to ensure completeness and existence of loans and advances held by related parties as on reporting date.
+- regarding the markets in which the group entities operate; and - Review of the controls in place for issuing new loans and evidenced the board approval obtained. - We obtained management's assessment of the recoverability of the loans - Dobtained independent confirmations to ensure completeness and existence of loans and advances held by related parties as on reporting date.